skylight-hq/skylight.digital/_projects/cdc_simplereport.md

 ---
 layout: default
 title_tag: Centers for Disease Control and Prevention
-title: Modernizing COVID-19 testing and reporting in non-traditional healthcare settings
+title: Modernizing COVID-19 testing and reporting in non-traditional and under-resourced healthcare settings
 permalink: /work/experience/cdc-simplereport/
 image: /img/projects/cdc_simplereport/cdc-simplereport.svg
 image_description: A swab test being administered and recorded on a tablet.